plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 If one of your Exploits requires a creature to make a saving throw, your Exploit DC is calculated as follows:

 **Exploit DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice)

+## Action Surge
+*At 2nd level, you can momentarily push yourself beyond human limits.*

+**1/short rest:** On your turn, you can take one additional action.
+This action cannot be used to cast a spell (excpet through a magic weapon).

+Starting at 17th level, you can use it **2/short rest**, but only once on the same turn.

 ## Martial Archetype
 At 3rd level, you have distinguished yourself from the common warrior, and have gained skills that represent your unique skillset.